From Xojo Documentation

 iOS and OS X Information (App Transport Security)

-Starting with iOS 9 and OS X 10.11, you have to use secure "https" connections or you will get this error: "The resource could not be loaded because the App Transport Security policy requires the use of a secure connection".
+Starting with iOS 9 and OS X 10.11 (with 2018r4), you have to use secure "https" connections or you will get this error: "The resource could not be loaded because the App Transport Security policy requires the use of a secure connection".
 To continue to connect to non-secure "http" connections that you do not control you'll have to provide a plist with a temporary exception specified for each site you are accessing via http:

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>NSAppTransportSecurity</key> <dict> <key>NSExceptionDomains</key> <dict> <key>firstsite.com</key> <dict> <key>NSIncludesSubdomains</key> <true/> <key>NSTemporaryExceptionAllowsInsecureHTTPLoads</key> <true/> </dict> <key>secondsite.com</key> <dict> <key>NSIncludesSubdomains</key> <true/> <key>NSTemporaryExceptionAllowsInsecureHTTPLoads</key> <true/> </dict> </dict> </dict> </dict> </plist>